isaiasmatewos/texpand-site/docs/texpand-variables.md

 You can insert contents of clipboard into your phrase by using the clipboard variable, to insert the clipboard variable scroll the variable menu horizontally and tap "Misc" then select "Clipboard".

-> ⚠️ Android 10 restricts clipboard access for applications running in the background, you will need to grant [additional permissions](/text-input-assistant?id=clipboard-access-in-android-10 ':target=_self') for the clipboard variable to work.

 ## All Texpand variables

 - <b>Day</b>